 Not every accident that takes place in the workplace is eligible for a legal claim * against an employer.
-There are, however, many claims * that are not pursued due to the employee not knowing about a shortcoming from their employer that played a part in their workplace accident.
+Some, however, are caused directly due to negligence and should be addressed in order to get some compensation.
+This is where personal injury lawyers come in.
+It might be so that an employee is unaware of the employee safety laws of his state or country, or perhaps is simply hesitant to file a case due to the fear of an employer.
+Attorneys, in this regard, can help clarify the legal process and gather evidence, and assist the employee to pursue a claim.
+In addition, there are many claims * that are not pursued due to the employee not knowing about a shortcoming from their employer that played a part in their workplace accident.
 The law in Ireland places the onus on the injured worker to prove that the accident was caused by negligence or a breach of statutory duty from the employer.
 This means that if the employer was fully compliant with all applicable health and safety rules and standards and that the accident was unfortunate and wholly unforeseeable, any claim * made against them would not be upheld – irrespective of the severity of an injury.

-Whilst many would see the claim * as being more difficult, or not having any chance of succeeding, until the full details surrounding the accident are looked at by a legal professional an injured employee may not know if they have a valid case.
-It is unwise to make an assumption that you are definitely entitled to compensation, in the same way it is unwise to assume that you are not.
-For all cases it is always advisable to speak to an experienced solicitor that specialises in work related injuries as they can carry out a detailed investigation into your potential claim.
-Whatever the circumstances of your injury, you should make initial enquiries to sound out the probability of a successful claim*.
+Whilst many would see the claim * as being more difficult, or not having any chance of succeeding until the full details surrounding the accident are looked at by a legal professional an injured employee may not know if they have a valid case.
+It is unwise to make an assumption that you are definitely entitled to compensation, in the same way, it is unwise to assume that you are not.
+For all cases, it is always advisable to speak to an experienced solicitor that specializes in work-related injuries as they can carry out a detailed investigation into your potential claim.
+You can look for a law firm that specifically works in personal injury claims to get appropriate assistance.
+Whatever the circumstances of your injury, you should make initial inquiries to sound out the probability of a successful claim*.

 - You cannot be dismissed for making a claim